Find out how your age affects your nutritional needs, and what you should be eating for a healthy, balanced diet...

 Women who are considering starting a family should ensure they are consuming enough calories, folic acid and minerals such as iron and calcium.

-Calcium - To ensure you're getting the required amount of calcium, you need to eat three servings from the dairy group each day (1 serving = 200ml milk, one small pot yogurt, 30g cheese).
-If you don't eat dairy, you should try calcium rich plant products such as kale, collard greens, broccoli, spinach, beans and soy products such as edamame and tofu.
-If you don’t exercise and smoke you may need to increase the amount of calcium rich foods you consume.
+Calcium-rich foods - To ensure you're getting the required amount of calcium, you need to eat three servings from the dairy group each day (1 serving = 200ml milk, one small pot yogurt, 30g cheese).
+If you're pregnant there are some dairy foods you should avoid including unpasteurised milks, soft cheeses and soft blue cheese - this includes products made from unpasteurised goat and sheep's milk.
+If you don't eat dairy, try calcium rich plant products such as kale, broccoli, spinach, beans and fortified soy products such as tofu.
+Other useful food sources include canned fish with bones, such as salmon and sardines.

-Fibre – Make time for breakfast.
-Try fortified wholegrain cereals or porridge oats with semi skimmed milk, chopped fruit or a glass of fruit juice.
+Wholegrains – Make time for breakfast.
+Try fortified wholegrain cereals or porridge oats with chopped fruit or a handful of nuts and seeds like flaxseeds.
 A proper breakfast will provide fibre and several key vitamins.

-Low salt – Official guidelines suggest that adults should eat less than 6g salt per day (less for children).
+Low salt – Official guidelines suggest that adults should consume no more than 6g salt per day (less for children).
 Check information on the back of the pack before you buy ready meals or sandwiches - for a main meal you should aim to eat no more than 2.5g salt.
 Use alternative seasonings when cooking – garlic, black pepper, chilli, lemon juice, fresh herbs and spices.
 Taste before you season with salt.

-Folic acid - (also known as vitamin B9) is of critical importance both before and after conception in protecting your baby against neural tube defects and cleft palate.
+Folate-rich foods - Folate (also known as folic acid or vitamin B9) is of critical importance both before and after conception in protecting your baby against neural tube defects and cleft palate.
 Good sources of folate include fortified breakfast cereals (which also include iron), dark green leafy vegetables and oranges.

 Exercise and iron are important...

-After the age of 40, the metabolic rate (the speed at which the body burns calories) drops, but the drop is very modest and the real reason many people in this age bracket start to suffer from middle-aged spread is a lack of exercise.
+After the age of 40, the metabolic rate (the speed at which the body burns calories) drops, but the drop is very modest and the real reason many people in this age bracket start to suffer from middle-aged spread is due to a change in hormone levels and poor dietary choices, combined with a lack of exercise.
 Excess weight, particularly around the ‘middle’ is a risk factor for heart disease, diabetes and osteoarthritis and the longer you wait before you tackle the problem the harder it becomes - nip any weight gain in the bud now before it becomes a serious problem.

-Iron - Liver and lean red meat are the best and most easily absorbed forms of iron (haem iron), so try to eat red meat at least twice a week (you don't need to eat huge portions, 100g is enough).
-If you don't eat meat, choose a fortified breakfast cereal and eat plenty of green leafy vegetables such as chard, spinach, green beans, asparagus and broccoli.
+Iron-rich food - Liver and lean red meat are the best and most easily absorbed forms of iron (haem iron), so try to eat red meat approximately twice a week (you don't need to eat huge portions, 100g is enough).
+Vegetarians can eat fortified breakfast cereal, lentils and plenty of green leafy vegetables such as chard, spinach, green beans, asparagus and broccoli.
+Enjoy these plant foods with foods rich in vitamin C to aid absorption, such as spinach and orange salad.

 Health problems, such as raised cholesterol, high blood pressure and type 2 diabetes are more common in this age group.
 A low-fat, low-GI diet which includes plenty of fruit and vegetables, is the best way to prevent and treat these problems.

 As women enter the menopause, they are affected in different ways.
-Consequences such as a decline in libido, osteoporosis and heart disease are all linked to the decline in oestrogen levels that accompany the menopause.
-This accelerates the loss of calcium from bone, which increases the risk of osteoporosis or brittle bones.
+Consequences such as a decline in libido, osteoporosis and heart disease are all linked to the decline in oestrogen levels that accompany this stage of your life.
+These hormone changes accelerate the loss of calcium from bone, which increases the risk of osteoporosis or brittle bones.
 To counteract this, it's important to eat at least three servings of low-fat, calcium-rich foods each day.

-There seems to be an absence of menopausal symptoms, in countries in the Far East where diets are naturally rich in phytoestrogens found in soya.
-Genetics and environmental factors play a huge part in how our bodies react to certain foods, so as yet we can’t say whether a diet rich in phytoestrogenic foods is beneficial to women going through the menopause or not but it could be worth a try if you are really struggling.
+There seems to be an absence of menopausal symptoms, in countries in the Far East where diets are naturally rich in phytoestrogens - plant compounds that mimic the effects of oestrogen.
+Genetics and environmental factors play a huge part in how our bodies react to certain foods, so as yet we can’t say whether a diet rich in phytoestrogenic foods is beneficial to women, although they may be worth a try if you are really struggling.
+Foods that contain phytoestrogens include soy, flaxseeds, chickpeas, beans and peas.

-Smoking and being inactive can severely harm your bones, and it’s particularly important on the exercise side to include some weight bearing exercise such as brisk walking, jogging or aerobics.
-Aim for a combination of weight-bearing exercise and aerobic activity to help to keep bones and joints strong.
-Toning and muscle development can increase metabolic rate as muscle mass increases help to keep our weight constant.
+Smoking and being inactive can severely harm your bones, and it’s particularly important on the exercise side to include some weight bearing exercise such as brisk walking, yoga, jogging or aerobics.
+Aim for a combination of weight-bearing exercise and aerobic activity to help keep bones and joints strong.
+Toning and muscle development can increase metabolic rate, as increased muscle mass helps to keep our weight constant.

-Continue to drink a couple of litres of water every day and watch caffeine consumption.
+Continue to drink 6-8 glasses of water or herbal teas every day and watch caffeine consumption.
 Caffeine can interfere with the amount of calcium we absorb.

 If you don't eat at least one serving of oil-rich fish each week, you should also think about taking an omega-3 supplement.

-Mediterranean diet - It is a good idea to try to get the ratio of good (HDL) and bad (LDL) sorts of cholesterol right.
-The Mediterranean diet is based around lots of fresh fruits and vegetables, both colours and types to obtain a spectrum of heart friendly vitamins and minerals.
-Get your cholesterol and blood pressure checked.
-If you have high cholesterol, you could try swapping to a butter-like spread rich in plant stanols or sterols which can help lower cholesterol levels.
+Follow a Mediterranean diet - A Mediterranean diet is based around lots of fresh fruits and vegetables, of all colours and types to help you obtain a spectrum of heart friendly vitamins and minerals.
+Other healthful foods are whole-grains, lean meats and fish as well as heart-friendly fats such as olive oil.
+Get your cholesterol and blood pressure checked and if you have high cholesterol, you may consider trying products rich in plant stanols or sterols which can help lower cholesterol levels.

-Watch the fat – as we age, our body’s energy requirement decreases.
-Body fat gets deposited when we take in too many calories and don’t burn up enough in our everyday life.
-Include monounsaturated and polyunsaturated fats from nuts, seeds and their oils instead of too much saturated fat.
+Slash the sat fat – As we age, our body’s energy requirement decreases.
+Body fat gets deposited when we take in too many calories and don’t burn enough in our everyday life.
+Include monounsaturated and polyunsaturated fats from nuts, seeds and their oils instead of too much saturated fat in animal products.

-Phytoestrogens - Soya based foods such as soya milk, soya yoghurt, tofu, miso and temph may help reduce some of the unpleasant symptoms associated with the menopause.
-Eating 25g of soya protein a day can help reduce blood cholesterol levels.
-Use tofu instead of chicken in stir-fries and pour calcium-enriched soya milk on your cereal.
+Phytoestrogens - Soya based foods such as tofu, miso and tempeh may help reduce some of the unpleasant symptoms associated with the menopause.
+Eating 15-25g of soya protein a day may help reduce blood cholesterol levels.
+Use tofu instead of beef in stir-fries and pour calcium-enriched soya milk on your cereal.
 If soya isn’t your thing, other sources of phytoestrogens include lentils, beansprouts, peanuts, linseeds and sweet potatoes.

-Omega-3 fats – Aim to eat three portions of omega-3 rich foods a week as these can help and keep bones and heart healthy.
-Remember canned fish such as salmon, sardines and mackerel rather than canned tuna.
+Omega-3 fats – Aim to eat three portions of omega-3 rich foods a week as these can help to keep bones and heart healthy.
+Remember canned fish such as salmon, sardines and mackerel offer value for money and are omega-3 rich (but not canned tuna).
+Other sources include omega-3 enriched eggs, nuts and seeds like chia and flaxseed.

 Vitamins are vital...